-- market trends in our industry, interest rates, the debt and lending markets or the general economy; - our business and investment strategy; - the acquisition of properties, including the ability of our acquisitions to achieve underwritten capitalization rates and our ability to execute on our acquisition pipeline; - the timing of acquisitions; - our relationships with, and our ability and timing to attract additional, PROs; - our ability to effectively align the interests of our PROs with us and our shareholders; - the integration of our PROs and their managed portfolios into the Company, including into our financial and operational reporting infrastructure and internal control framework; - our operating performance and projected operating results, including our ability to achieve market rents and occupancy levels, reduce operating expenditures and increase the sale of ancillary products and services; - our ability to access additional off-market acquisitions; - actions and initiatives of the U.S. federal, state and local government and changes to U.S. federal, state and local government policies and the execution and impact of these actions, initiatives and policies; - the state of the U.S. economy generally or in specific geographic regions, states or municipalities; - economic trends and economic recoveries; - our ability to obtain and maintain financing arrangements on favorable terms; - general volatility of the securities markets in which we participate; - changes in the value of our assets; - projected capital expenditures; - the impact of technology on our products, operations, and business; - the implementation of our technology and best practices programs (including our ability to effectively implement our integrated Internet marketing strategy); - changes in interest rates and the degree to which our hedging strategies may or may not protect us from interest rate volatility; - impact of and changes in governmental regulations, tax law and rates, accounting guidance and similar matters: - our ability to continue to qualify and maintain our qualification as a REIT for U.S. federal income tax purposes; - availability of qualified personnel;
+- market trends in our industry, interest rates, the debt and lending markets or the general economy; - our business and investment strategy; - the acquisition of properties, including those under contract to be acquired by the 2018 Joint Venture and our ability to execute on our acquisition pipeline; - the timing of the closing of the portfolio under contract by the 2018 Joint Venture and the timing of other acquisitions under contract; - the timing and ability of the 2018 Joint Venture to secure the debt financing required by the 2018 Joint Venture to complete the acquisition; - our relationships with, and our ability and timing to attract additional, PROs; - our ability to effectively align the interests of our PROs with us and our shareholders; - the integration of our PROs and their managed portfolios into the Company, including into our financial and operational reporting infrastructure and internal control framework; - our operating performance and projected operating results, including our ability to achieve market rents and occupancy levels, reduce operating expenditures and increase the sale of ancillary products and services; - our ability to access additional off-market acquisitions; - actions and initiatives of the U.S. federal, state and local government and changes to U.S. federal, state and local government policies and the execution and impact of these actions, initiatives and policies; - the state of the U.S. economy generally or in specific geographic regions, states or municipalities; - economic trends and economic recoveries; - our ability to obtain and maintain financing arrangements on favorable terms; - general volatility of the securities markets in which we participate; - changes in the value of our assets; - projected capital expenditures; - the impact of technology on our products, operations, and business; - the implementation of our technology and best practices programs (including our ability to effectively implement our integrated Internet marketing strategy); - changes in interest rates and the degree to which our hedging strategies may or may not protect us from interest rate volatility; - impact of and changes in governmental regulations, tax law and rates, accounting guidance and similar matters; - our ability to continue to qualify and maintain our qualification as a REIT for U.S. federal income tax purposes;

-- the timing of conversions of subordinated performance units in our operating partnership and subsidiaries of our operating partnership into OP units in our operating partnership, the conversion ratio in effect at such time and the impact of such convertibility on our diluted earnings (loss) per share; - the risks of investing through joint ventures, including whether the anticipated benefits from a joint venture are realized or may take longer to realize than expected; - estimates relating to our ability to make distributions to our shareholders in the future; and - our understanding of our competition.
+- availability of qualified personnel; - the timing of conversions of subordinated performance units in our operating partnership and subsidiaries of our operating partnership into OP units in our operating partnership, the conversion ratio in effect at such time and the impact of such convertibility on our diluted earnings (loss) per share; - the risks of investing through joint ventures, including whether the anticipated benefits from a joint venture are realized or may take longer to realize than expected; - estimates relating to our ability to make distributions to our shareholders in the future; and - our understanding of our competition.